 - 4. Follow Up Phone Call

 Exercising common sense is highly recommended when pursuing feedback.
-For example, a satisfied customer is someone you certainly want to ask in person and then to follow up with via text, email, and phone call.
+For example, a satisfied customer is someone you certainly want to ask in person and then follow up via text, email, and phone call.
 Conversely, someone who treated you poorly and seemed unhappy with your service is someone you shouldn’t mention a review to at all.
 Why encourage them to leave negative feedback?
 Sure, they might do it anyway, but there’s no reason to increase the probability.
-Even for good customers, you’ll want to stop asking them after the follow up phone call, because if they get yet another reminder after that, they might get upset and feel that you’re harassing them.
+Even for good customers, you’ll want to stop asking them after the follow-up phone call because if they get yet another reminder after that, they might get upset and feel that you’re harassing them.

 Now that you’ve generated your share of reviews, you must manage your online reputation.
-The more reviews that you receive, the higher the likelihood is that you get a few negative ones.
-This is no reason to panic, as the majority will always win out.
+The more reviews you receive, the higher the likelihood that you get a few negative ones.
 For instance, 24 (5) star reviews and 1 (2) star review would provide an aggregate star rating of 4.88.
-That’s going to appeal to consumers considering your services far more than seeing only 2 perfect (5) star reviews would.
+That’s going to appeal to consumers considering your services far more than seeing only two perfect (5) star reviews would.
 That being said, when you start noticing more and more feedback, you should execute the following steps: